MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-create-a-physical-inventory-recording.md

 ---
-    title: How to Create a Physical Inventory Recording | Microsoft Docs
+    title: How to Create a Physical Inventory Recording
     description: After you have created a physical inventory order and its lines you can create a new physical inventory recording for taking the inventory.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na